informalsystems/audits/ibc/capability/findings.md

 --

 app.go

 scope one keeper to the IBC module and one to the transfer module

 why is CapabilityKeeper a pointer?

-capability owner is a module + name capability is reference to struct{int}
+capability owner is a module + name

+capability is reference to struct{int}

 ---

 what is the threat model in which we have to seal the keeper?

-modules can only create local capabilities new capabilities are prefixed with module name - can't be changed after creation. no 2 scoped keepers can have the same name
+modules can only create local capabilities.

+new capabilities are prefixed with module name - can't be changed after creation.

+no 2 scoped keepers can have the same name.

 AuthenticateCapability uses the pointer value in the fwd lookup to ensure the given cap is known and matches the name